How to become a paraplanner

 There’s some good news for those who’ve been looking for their first role, as well as those already working in the industry who want to show they’re dedicated to paraplanning.
 A new paraplanning course has been established especially for new and emerging paraplanners looking to take their career to the next level.

 This new qualification could help you stand out of the crowd as the job market for paraplanners changes in nature (and size) over the next few years.
 It could be your foot in the door, or your ticket to a higher paying role.
 Read on to find out more.

-A new pathway: the Advanced Diploma in Paraplanning
+All about the new Advanced Diploma in Paraplanning course

-This brand-new qualification was just finalised in August 2020.
-It’s purpose designed to fit the needs of industry stakeholders (especially employers) looking for highly skilled paraplanners with the technical ability and transferrable skills to take on a challenging role within a practice team:
+This new qualification was just finalised in August 2020.
+It’s purpose-designed to fit the needs of industry stakeholders (especially employers) looking for highly skilled paraplanners with the technical ability and transferrable skills to take on a challenging role within a practice team:

 “This qualification reflects the role of paraplanners who provide a comprehensive range of financial planning services across a variety of product environments, including those involving complex issues and/or requiring innovative strategies.
 Individuals in these roles require well-developed skills and a broad knowledge base of the financial planning sector and required regulatory frameworks.
 At this level individuals are expected to apply specialist skills and knowledge in a range of situations to deal with complex situations and issues.
 They work across a broad range of technical or management functions with accountability for personal outputs and for team outcomes.”

 – Source: PwC’s Skills for Australia